SINTEF/dlite/README.md

 ![CI tests](https://github.com/sintef/dlite/workflows/CI%20tests/badge.svg)

-DLite is a small cross-platform C library under development, for working with and sharing scientific data in an interoperable way.
+DLite is a lightweight cross-platform C library, for working with and sharing scientific data in an interoperable way.
 It is strongly inspired by [SOFT][1], with the aim to be a lightweight replacement in cases where Windows portability is a showstopper for using SOFT.

 DLite shares the [metadata model of SOFT5][2] and is compatible with SOFT5 in many respects.
 However, it has also some notable